 Combining added protection, looks, flair and convenience to your Tundra is a cinch with a set of Tyger Auto Armor Nerf Bars.
 With nearly 100-percent 5-star reviews by existing owners, shoppers can choose the Tyger Auto Armor Nerf Bars kit with confidence to spare.
 With direct fitment, installation is a cinch and requires no drilling, cutting, or warranty-voiding alterations to your Tundra’s body.

-Dual-stage powder coating fends off corrosion and wear for the long haul, and a special e-coating process helps mitigate corrosion from the inside out.
+Some of the features that make these one of the best Tundra accessories are the dual-stage powder coating that fends off corrosion and wear for the long haul, and a special e-coating process helps mitigate corrosion from the inside out.
 Finally, these nerf bars are fully sealed, keeping moisture out.
 A no-hassle 5-year warranty is included, so you can expect a long and worry-free life from this one.

 Textured surfaces applied to the 2-inch diameter tubes make for a sturdy step when boarding and exiting, and the Tyger Auto Armor Nerf Bars provide a great place to kick off dirty or wet footwear, without damaging the actual body of the truck over time.